riscv-software-src/riscof/docs/source/plugins.rst

    make tuple inside the function with same name as the parameter excluding asterisk ``*``.

    **kwargs allows us to pass the variable length of keyword arguments to the function.
-The double asterisk is used to indicate a variable lenght keyword argument.
+The double asterisk is used to indicate a variable length keyword argument.
 The arguments are passed as a dictionary and these arguments make a dictionary inside function with name same as the parameter excluding double asterisk ``**``.